• Skip to primary navigation

 As an Amazon associate, we may earn a commission from qualifying purchases.

-holding half of one of the Cornish saffron buns
+person holding half of a Cornish saffron bun with currants.